djangocon/2024-old.djangocon.us/_pages/speaking.md

 ## Pre-conference information

-You will have the option to upload a rough transcript of your talk approximately two weeks before the conference to give the captioning team a chance to train on any jargon you might use in your talk.
+You will have the option to upload a rough transcript of your talk approximately three weeks before the conference to give the captioning team a chance to train on any jargon you might use in your talk.
 This is by no means required but it will provide a more accessible experience to your audience.

 The organizing team reserves the right to request a review of draft slides at any point up to the start of the conference for any reason including but not limited to content, messaging quality, and more.
 Failure to provide these slides in a timely manner may result in your removal from the program.
 We understand that the slides are draft quality and will not be shared outside the program and code of conduct teams.